Monday 2 September 2024

 Purchased in May 2024, a low-geared, four-speed Dynohub traditional bicycle.
 The bike would not have had a Raleigh forever guarantee.
 Later, Raleigh merged with Tube Investments in 1960 to 2012, but their bikes continued to be nice bikes to ride.
 The bobbly handlebar grips are nice, and I am told they are original 1950s grips and the Dunlop tyres, which have metal caps on the valves and the brake rubbers look original as well?

-It is a heavy bike 17 or 18kg (I am not sure of my guage) but comfortable, slow and nice to ride traditional steel bicycle.
-With a bell which has a heavy brass resonating cap, a Terry saddle (was made by Raleigh are also branded Brooks) and a basket which I have treated with linseed oil.
+It is a heavy bike 17 or 18kg (I am not sure of my gauge) but comfortable, slow and nice to ride traditional steel bicycle.
+With a bell which has a heavy brass resonating cap, a Terry saddle (was made by Raleigh they also used the brand Brooks) and a basket which I have treated with linseed oil.
 Carrying any weight in the basket makes the bike a bit unstable, so you will need a little more speed.
 The bike would handle better without the basket, but it is a very classical bicycle with it.

 Although the frame is not high enough performance to feel the differences between Normal gear and other speeds or possibly difference between modern greased bearings and the thin oiled bearings it has, you can just discern the difference between the hub dynamo lights on and off.
 They consume 2W, including about 10% losses in the generator due mostly to winding resistance.
 Sturmey-Archer claimed there was no noticeable difference, but there is a just discernable difference.